MisaelCarriera/Calculator.py/README.md

 # Calculator.py

-Simple calculator for addition,subtraction,multiplication, and division. its made using Python library Tkitner.
+Simple calculator for addition,subtraction,multiplication, and division. its made using Python library Tkinter.